syncfusion-content/xamarin.ios-docs/Xamarin-iOS/SfBusyIndicator/Getting-Started.md

 ---
 layout: post
-title: Getting Started with Syncfusion BusyIndicator control for Xamarin.iOS
+title: Getting Started with Syncfusion® BusyIndicator control for Xamarin.iOS
-description: This section provides the details about the initial users on Syncfusion busyIndicator control for Xamarin.iOS platform
+description: This section provides the details about the initial users on Syncfusion® busyIndicator control for Xamarin.iOS platform
-platform: Xamarin.iOS
+platform: xamarin.ios
 control: SfBusyIndicator
 documentation: ug
 ---